fleinen/Weekly-Strava-Stats-in-Slack/README.md

 55 23 * * * cd /path/to/Weekly-Strava-Stats-in-Slack && poetry run weekly-strava-stats fetch-strava-stats
 30 8 * * 1 cd /path/to/Weekly-Strava-Stats-in-Slack && poetry run weekly-strava-stats post-last-weeks-stats
 ```

+### Optional: Add a Groq API Key
+There will be a quote at the end of every message.
+If a Groq API key is provided, it will be a fictional quote from commenting on the Strava stats.
+If not, it will be a random quote from a hardcoded list.

+You can generte an API key [here](https://console.groq.com/keys).
+The key must be set as an environment variable with the key `GROQ_API_KEY` which can be set in the `.env` file.